OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide.md

     * Note that even if non-authors install the app, the UPN list in the app configuration will prevent them from accessing the message authoring experience.
 Only the users in the sender UPN list will be able to compose and send messages.
     * If your tenant has sideloading apps enabled, you can install your app by following the instructions [here](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/apps/apps-upload#load-your-package-into-teams).

-> **IMPORTANT:** We recommend installing the authors app to the appropriate team as a custom (sideloaded) app.
-Do NOT use [app permission policies](https://docs.microsoft.com/en-us/microsoftteams/teams-app-permission-policies) to restrict access to this app to the members of the authors team.
-Otherwise, members of the authoring team may not receive messages sent from Company Communicator.

 2. Add the configurable tab to the team of authors, so that they can compose and send messages.

 3. [Upload](https://docs.microsoft.com/en-us/microsoftteams/tenant-apps-catalog-teams) the User app to your tenant's app catalog so that it is available for everyone in your tenant to install.